Section508Coordinators/TrustedTester5.1/Documents/alternate.md

 -   It may be helpful to review product documentation for information about accessible versions or enabling accessibility.

--   While testing for the Alternate Version Test Conditions may halt when the identified “accessible” version has a failed Test Condition, further testing of the version may be necessary to complete the other tests in this test process.
-When there is no conforming alternative, all versions of the content should be tested and included in the test report.
+-   While testing for the Alternate Version Test Conditions may halt when the proposed “accessible” version has a failed Test Condition, further testing of the version may be necessary to complete the other tests in this test process.
+For parts of a site or page, when there is no conforming alternative, all versions of the content should be tested and included in the test report. **CS 5.
+Restricts instruction to exclude entire web sites**

 #### Check alt-version-equivalent